 he Arkansas Comprehensive Testing, Assessment, and Accountability Program (ACTAAP) focuses on testing to measure application of basic skills and problem-solving skills that are essential to the success of students in school.
-The ACTAAP criterion-referenced tests have been developed to measure achievement of the Arkansas Curriculum Frameworks (the state-level expectations for instruction).
-The lowa Tests are norm-referenced tests, which measure the performance of individual Arkansas students with the performance of students in the national norm group.
-These tests will identify those students who may be in need of additional instruction in language arts, mathematics, and science as required by legislation.
+The ACTAAP criterion-referenced tests have been developed to measure achievement of the Arkansas Curriculum Frameworks (the state-level expectations for instruction) and will identify those students who may be in need of additional instruction in science.
+The results will also inform school and district curricular and instructional practices.